 Read more

 The Soquel Shipwreck on the West Coast TrailBuilt in 1864 the 1376 ton, 3 masted ship, Becherdass-Ambiadass was wrecked on the rocky shore only a half mile from Pachena Point.
 This British ship was returning from Shanghai to Moodyville (now North Vancouver) when Cape Beale was sighted.
-As she neared Vancouver Island early morning fog blinded her and under full sail collided with the abruptly rocky shore near the 8k mark of the West Coast Trail on July 27th, 1879.
+As she neared Vancouver Island early morning fog blinded her and under full sail collided with the abruptly rocky shore near the 8km mark of the West Coast Trail on July 27th, 1879.

 Read more

-The Michigan Shipwreck on the West Coast TrailThe Michigan shipwreck on the West Coast Trail is the first one you can see and actually touch, which is incredible since it is well over a century old.
+The Michigan Shipwreck on the West Coast TrailOn the West Coast Trail at the 12 kilometre mark you will come to the Michigan.
+The Michigan shipwreck on the West Coast Trail is the first one you can see and actually touch, which is incredible since it is well over a century old.
 On January 21st, 1893 this 695 ton steam schooner was heading to Puget Sound from San Francisco.
-The strong northerly current that prevails in this part of the Graveyard of the Pacific would eventually cause hundreds of shipwrecks and caused the Michigan to massively overrun her position.

 Read more